WolfgangMehner/vim-plugins/bash-support/README.md

   creation of the CTRL+J and CTRL+D maps.
 - Remove the definition of the maps 'CTRL+F9' and 'SHIFT+F9'.
 Add them to your filetype plug-in if you want to use them.
+- Integration of BashDB moved into the toolbox.
 - Add shell options and variables for BASH Version 4.4.
 - Minor corrections and improvements.